-In 2018, central government set the UK's first net zero target, to be reached by 2050, the first major economy to pass this into law.
-This ambitious plan will impact how the UK produces goods and services, how people move around the country and how to heat homes.
-To guide this transition, central government has published their Net Zero Strategy, which sets out UK policies and proposals to reduce greenhouse gas emissions for each sector.
+In 2018, central government set the UK's first net zero target, to be reached by 2050, the first major economy to pass this into law.46 This ambitious plan will impact how the UK produces goods and services, how people move around the country and how people heat homes.
+To guide this transition, central government published their Net Zero Strategy, which sets out UK policies and proposals to reduce greenhouse gas emissions for each sector.
+Most recently the government has released an extensive suite of documents entitled Powering up Britain which set out the UK's new energy plan including support for carbon capture projects, nuclear energy, offshore windfarms, electric vehicles, home heat pumps and hydrogen power amongst others.
+Its ambition is to make the UK more energy independent, reducing the impact of volatile international energy markets, while underpinning a clean energy transition, so the UK becomes a net zero economy by 2050.

 The UK has reduced its greenhouse gas emissions by 47% below 1990 levels, 447 MtCO2e in 2021.
 These include the UK share of international aviation and shipping greenhouse gas emissions.
-Along with this good progress, there are further plans to decarbonise the national grid by 2035, through the use of more wind, solar and nuclear power.
+Along with this good progress, there are further plans to decarbonise the national grid by 2035,47 through the use of more wind, solar and nuclear power.
 This will decarbonise the existing electricity usage as well as clear the way for electrification of heat, moving away from fossil fuels to heat homes.
 This shows strong leadership as well as reducing the barriers to support the decarbonisation in local areas.